-Double Chocolate Banana Bread ~ maybe I should have called this chocolatey concoction a cake rather than a bread, but whatever you want to call it, I defy you to find anything more tempting.
-This easy quick bread recipe is the ultimate pairing of chocolate and banana.
+Double Chocolate Banana Bread is the ultimate pairing of chocolate and banana ~ so rich I could have called it a cake.
+But whatever you want to call it, I defy you to find anything more tempting.

 A great banana bread knows no season, and that’s what I love about it.
 It could be the day before Christmas, or the middle of a heat wave in August, when I get the hankering for a banana loaf, I go for it.
 To be honest it doesn’t really even matter if I’ve got ripe bananas…I’ll use them straight from the grocery store if I have to.
 But it just so happens that mid October is the perfect time to make this chocolatey version, trust me on this.
 And it’s a great way to flex your baking muscles just a little bit before the starter bell rings and holiday madness begins.
 Plus, you can skip the coffee shop for a week, which is never a bad thing.